 If you can prove wasteful dissipation in a marriage, you may be entitled to a greater portion of the remaining assets.
 You could also receive a larger monthly spousal support payment.

 If you suspect that your spouse is hiding assets, you must take action.
-Reach out to The King Law Firm today to fight for your fair share of marital property.
+Reach out to Empire Law today to fight for your fair share of marital property.
 Contact us for more information.